Bugfender has the capability of uploading your logs to an Amazon S3 bucket so that you can perform your own data analysis.

-- Bugfender uploads the logs in batches, every day around midnight (GMT).
+Bugfender uploads a file every day, named in the format of YYYY-MM-DD.csv.gz.
 Days are split at midnight GMT.

 How much does it cost?

-This feature is included in our Business and Premium plans.
+This feature is included in our Pro and Premium plans (also in the legacy Business plan).
 Please bear in mind that Amazon might charge for the usage of the S3 service.

 How to set it up?

 First of all let's create a bucket.
 Go to S3, press Create Bucket and give your bucket a name:

 Then we will set up the permissions.
 Go to IAM > Policies > Create policy, then select Create Your Own Policy, call it s3-bugfender-logs (or whatever you like) and copy and paste the following code, replace <bucket-name> with the name you just chose for your bucket in the previous step:

 Then go to Users > Add user and call it bugfender (or whatever you like), tick Programatic access: